The Quill (band): Biography

 During 2008 and the bigger part of 2009 the band activity was at an all-time low.
 Drummer Jolle Atlagic joined Finnish glam act Hanoi Rocks during their last year of touring, culminating with a series of farewell-shows at Tavastia in Helsinki.
 Late 2009 the three remaining members (Atlagic, Carlsson, Triches) decided to try finding a new singer and make another album.
 Magnus Arnar was contacted and he joined the band mid-2010.
 The band's sixth album, Full Circle, was recorded in Grand Studios in Gävle, Sweden, during the winter 2010–11, and a new record deal was cut with German hard rock label Metalville.
 Full Circle was released on 24 June in Europe and 24 July in North America.
 Following the release the band undertook their most ambitious touring in many years, with shows taking place all over Europe and, for the first time in the band's history, the US.

 April 2012 saw the comeback of bass player Roger Nilsson, who rejoined the band at the tail end of the Full Circle tour.
 The later part of the year was devoted to the writing and recording of the next album.
 Recorded in 491 Studios in Oskarshamn and Sound Society Studios in Gävle, the band set out to make an album showcasing their broad spectrum of influences.
 In May 2013 the seventh album titled Tiger Blood was released, again on the Metalville label.
 Rave reviews followed, one journalist stating: "Jam packed with catchy riffs, thumping bass lines and vocals reminiscent of Chris Cornell and Sammy Hagar, this album will please even the finickiest rocker."

 In August 2017, the band released a new studio album called "Born From Fire", which saw the return of original vocalist Magnus Ekwall.

+The band released the studio album "Master of the Skies" on May 8th 2026.
+In review of the album Metal Hammer praised the quality of the music proving that "some bands chase trends, others outlast them" and "The Quill clearly belong in the latter category."
+Weckmann noted that the songs "move between intensity and atmosphere" and also a movement between "darkness and laid back grooves" resulting from "the combination of the voice of Ekwall and the bands heavy riffs."
+Experimental by design Carlsson stated, "Each track found its own identity, even if that meant stepping into unknown territory."
+Ekwall added that the songs were allowed to develop on their own with some that "needed space and restraint, others wanted to explode" and they let "light and darkness decide how far we should go."